RSN's 21st Annual Prom for Teens with Kidney Disease

 Get a Dress

 Need a Dress to Look Fabulous for the Prom?
-RSN will have dresses available for selection at no charge to prom attendees on January 12 and 13, 2019 in Glendale, CA. Contact us to make an appointment.
+RSN will have dresses available for selection at no charge to prom attendees on the Saturday and Sunday, one week before the prom in Glendale, CA. Contact us to make an appointment.

 Get Updates About the Prom